Official Advisory

 Recent studies have shown that homes with spray foam insulation report higher levels of VOCs compared to those insulated with traditional materials.

-2. Mortgage Problems Associated with Spray Foam
+2. Mortgage Problems For more information, see our detailed FAQ about mortgage impact.
+Associated with Spray Foam

 2.1 Mortgage Lender Guidelines